- Ac-cent Seniors Mandurah

-Following application for citizenship, applicants will be advised by letter from the Immigration Department of their acceptance.
+Following application for citizenship, applicants will be advised by the Department of Immigration and Border Protection of their acceptance.

-The ceremonies are held in the Tuckey Room at the City of Mandurah and commence at 6.00pm.
-The ceremonies are officiated by the Mayor of Mandurah, or in his/her absence, the Acting Mayor or Chief Executive Officer.
+The ceremonies are held in the Boardwalk Theatre, Mandurah Performing Arts Centre and commence at 6.00pm.
+The ceremonies are officiated by the Mayor of Mandurah or in his/her absence, the Deputy Mayor or the Chief Executive Officer.

 Conferees are called up in groups to take the Oath or Affirmation which is repeated after the Mayor.
-They are then presented with their certificate.
+They are then presented with their certificate and a gift pack.

 Conferees are invited to bring along a nominated number of guests, and everyone is invited to participate in refreshments following the ceremony.